 The best part?
 Accessing the lounges is complimentary if you hold the right credit card.
 And it goes beyond lounges, as certain Priority Pass memberships can also get you free meals at airport restaurants, too.

 But what exactly is Priority Pass?
-How do you access the lounges and what are they like?
+How do you access these lounges and what are they like?
 Read on for our full guide to the Priority Pass Lounge experience.

 What is Priority Pass?

-Priority Pass is a global network of over 1,200 airport lounges, spa experiences, and airport restaurants.
-There are currently Priority Pass experiences available in over 500 cities throughout 143 countries with lounges and restaurants being added all the time.
+Priority Pass is a global network of over 1,300 airport lounges, spa experiences, and even airport restaurants.
+There are currently Priority Pass experiences available in over 600 cities throughout 148 countries with lounges and restaurants being added all the time.

 But lounges are the main event.
 And just what you’ll get in each lounge can vary widely in terms of size, food, beverages, and amenities.
-Generally speaking, Priority Pass lounges abroad are much nicer what you’ll find within the U.S.
+Generally speaking, Priority Pass lounges abroad are much nicer than what you’ll find within the U.S.

 On the Priority Pass website, you can buy three different tiers of membership.
 But we would never recommend it.

-That’s because there is a growing list of travel rewards credit cards that offer Priority Pass membership as a benefit of holding the card.
+That’s because there is a growing list of travel rewards credit cards that offer a complimentary Priority Pass membership as a benefit.
 Most of these cards have annual fees ranging from $450 to $595 and provide many other benefits in addition to the Priority Pass membership.

 So it’s always a better option to hold one of the cards listed below instead of paying for a membership outright.
-Priority Pass membership obtained through one of the credit cards below is referred to as Priority Pass Select membership.
-And in almost every way, these card-based memberships are the same as those purchased outright.
+If you’ve got one of these cards, you’ll get what’s called a Priority Pass Select membership.
+And in almost every way, these card-based memberships are better than those purchased outright.
 That’s because you’ll get unlimited visits (from most options) and you won’t need to pay to bring guests with you into the lounge.